Bob Wilson (rugby union)

 Bob Wilson (1 July 1926 – 29 March 1985) was a former Scotland international rugby union player.
 Wilson played as a Prop.

 Rugby career

 Amateur career

-Wilson played for Gala.South of Scotland, Barbarians and Scotland.
+Wilson played for Gala, as well as for South of Scotland, the Barbarians, and Scotland.

-A fine exponent of the 7s game and part of the Gala 7 who won a number of tournaments on the Borders 7s circuit in the early 1950s.
-He also played for Gala at the Middlesex 7s.
+A was a skilled exponent of the Sevens game and a member of the Gala Sevens team that won several tournaments on the Borders Sevens circuit in the early 1950s.
+He also represented Gala at the Middlesex Sevens.

 Provincial career

 Wilson played for South.He captained the South against the All Blacks in 1953.
-He played in the 1953–54 Scottish Inter-District Championship - the very first Scottish Inter-District Championship - and captained the side against Glasgow District.He played for the Barbarians in the 1952 Easter Tour of Wales.
+He played in the 1953–54 Scottish Inter-District Championship - the very first Scottish Inter-District Championship - and captained the side against Glasgow District.
+He played for the Barbarians in the 1952 Easter Tour of Wales.